/sbin/systemctl is-enabled nessusd off

 # /opt/nessus/sbin/nessuscli fetch –-challenge

-- Take the challenge string from Step 2 and your Activation Code, and place those values in the appropriate options on the web page.
-Click the Submit button.
+- Take the challenge string from Step 3 and your Activation Code, and place those values in the appropriate options on the web page.

 - Save the sc-plugins-diff.tar.gz on the system used to access your SecurityCenter GUI.

-- Log in to the SecurityCenter GUI as the admin user.
+- Log in to SecurityCenter using an Administrator account.

-- Click Upload Plugins on the Active Plugins line and browse to the saved sc-plugins-diff.tar.gz file, and then upload to SecurityCenter.
+- Click Choose File and browse to the saved sc-plugins-diff.tar.gz file.